squid-cache/squid-cache.github.io/docs/Features/AddonHelpers.md

 Request messages sent by Squid have the following syntax:

-    action SP size SP body LF
+    [request-ID SP] action SP size SP body LF

-... where `SP` is an ASCII space character, and `LF` is an ASCII new line character (\\n), and the other three fields are documented below.
+... where `SP` is an ASCII space character, and `LF` is an ASCII new line character (\\n), and the other fields are documented below.

 :warning: The `body` field usually contains new line characters.
 Use the `size` field to find the end of the body.

+- request-ID: An unsigned positive 64-bit decimal number uniquely identifying this request among all requests submitted to this helper process (i.e. on this helper stdin connection).
+Squid sends this field when (and only when) the `concurrency=N` helper configuration option is used with `N` values grater than 1.
+When this field is present, the corresponding helper response must start with a matching `response-ID` field.

 - action: A string with the name of helper operation being requested.
 Squid currently only sends `cert_validate` requests.